-ExtrasAs with Carrier Command, some versions of the game - definitely the ZX Spectrum version - came with a cassette tape containing Dave Lowe's full instrumental theme, performed in the studio.
+ExtrasAs with Carrier Command, some versions of the game - definitely the ZX Spectrum and the Atari ST version - came with a cassette tape containing Dave Lowe's full instrumental theme, performed in the studio.
 The Amiga and ST versions had short sampled extracts of Lowe's music, but only 1mb machines.
 The 128k ZX Spectrum version had a completely original AY theme song.

 ManualAs with the original, the game's manual was well-written and filled with puns; your ship was equipped with a Forslook device, and to win the game you had to use the Forslook (groan).
+Also: space whales.